 Each of our Named Executive Officers receives a tax gross-up associated with the use of a Company car provided to him.
-Mr. Akradi receives a tax gross-up associated with his use of Company administrative support for assistance with his personal financial and administrative matters and for taxes due related to our reimbursement of his HSR filing fee as described above.
+Mr. Akradi receives a tax gross-up associated with his use of Company administrative support for assistance with his personal financial and administrative matters.
 No other tax gross-ups are paid to the Named Executive Officers by the Company.